 I can’t end this relationship >>> I don’t end this relationship

 Does writing down negative thoughts help?
 Yes, it allows you to really see how you are using language in your self talk and then identify what to change.

 Action: Each time you hear yourself think or say out loud ‘I should’, say it again with ‘I could’.
 Each time you hear yourself think or say out loud ‘I can’t’, say it again with ‘I don’t’.
-Notice the impact it has on your mindset.
+Notice the impact this positive mindset training has on your outlook.